nemaDev/qb-target/README.md

 * Huge credit to [bt-target](https://github.com/brentN5/bt-target) from brentN5 for making the target a thing!

 * Credit to [ms-peds](https://github.com/MiddleSkillz/ms-peds) for allowing me to use their awesome ped spawner inside the target!

+* Credit to [qb-target](https://github.com/BerkieBb/qb-target) for the great work and update

 ## Dependency